Real-time Semantic Segmentation via Spatial-detail Guided Context Propagation: Experiments

 \subsubsection{CamVid}

-The CamVid dataset \cite{brostow2009semantic} is collected from high-resolution video sequences of road senses.
-This dataset contains 367 images for training, 101 images for validation, and 233 images for testing.
-The dataset totally includes 32 semantic classes.
-Following \cite{zhao2018icnet,li2019dfanet}, only 11 classes of them are used in our experiments.
-The results of our method on the CamVid dataset are summarized in Table.\ref{table:camvid}.
+The CamVid dataset \cite{brostow2009semantic} is collected from the high-resolution video sequences of road scenes.
+This dataset totally contains $32$ semantic classes, and $701$ images.
+Specially, in this dataset, $367$, $101$ and $233$ images are used for training, validating, and testing respectively.
+Following the previous works, such as \cite{zhao2018icnet,li2019dfanet}, we only adopt $11$ classes in model evaluation.
+The comparisons between the results of our method and the recent related works on this dataset are summarized in Table.\ref{table:camvid}.